barryiwhite/partial-stub/README.md

 to understand and debug.

 That said however, I do sometimes need to implement/mock just a few methods on a very wide interface and this is where PartialStub helps.
-You can create an abstract class implementing just the methods you need to test and use PartialStub to construct an instance for the test.
+You can create an abstract class implementing just the methods you need for the test and use PartialStub to construct it:

     public class PartialStubExampleTest {
         @Test